designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 # Customize an analysis

-In addition to [**specify an analysis**](./SPECIFY_ANALYSIS.md) you can customize in depth an analysis.
+In addition to the [**specification of taint analysis**](./SPECIFY_ANALYSIS.md) it is possible to create custom rules.

 ## Call graph checking

-You could check that your program meets a given specification.
-For example this rule will traverse the call graph (only from the main function) of a program to verify if a user is authenticated and has rights before retrieving a secret.
+To verify that your program meets a given specification it's possible to use the below kind of rule (MUST_VERIFY_CALL_FLOW action) which will traverse the call graph (only from the main function) of a program to check if a user is authenticated and has the permission before retrieving a possible secret.

 ```javascript
 {